kevalo/BasicMySqlToMongo/README.md

 # BasicMySqlToMongo
-Basic "update" and "delete" queries convertion from MySql to MongoDB
+Basic "update" and "delete" queries convertion from MySql to MongoDB.
+Just clone or download, and open the index.html file on your browser.

 # Version: 0.0.1